smchugg16/LastFmProject/README.md

 ## Methodology

-Data Retrieval: Music listening data was collected from my Last.Fm account using lastfm-to-csv, a data extraction tool.
+Data Retrieval: [Music listening data]((https://github.com/smchugg16/LastFmProject/blob/main/New%20LastFm%20Data.xlsx)) was collected from my Last.Fm account using [lastfm-to-csv](https://benjaminbenben.com/lastfm-to-csv/), a data extraction tool.

 Data Cleaning: Initial data cleaning and preparation were performed using Microsoft Excel and SQL to ensure accuracy and consistency.

 Table Creation: SQL was further utilized to organize and structure the dataset, resulting in a master dataset.
+This also included tables for [Time of Day](https://github.com/smchugg16/LastFmProject/blob/main/TimeOfDay%20NEW.sql) a song was listened to, [How many times a Year a song was listened to](https://github.com/smchugg16/LastFmProject/blob/main/YearlyPlays.sql) and [others]((https://github.com/smchugg16/LastFmProject/blob/main/DatasetBuilding%20NEW.sql)).

 Visualization: The dataset was imported into Tableau, a data visualization tool.
 Here, a variety of visualizations were created to showcase and interpret my listening habits.